egecansen/sahibinden-case-study/README.md

 * Step classes handle API calls and store relevant results in the test context for easy comparison with UI results.
 * Model classes are located in the models package.
 * API keys and parameters are configured in `test.properties`

-2. **UI**

-UI automation follows the Page Object Model for clarity and maintainability.

-* Each app screen has its own class under app.screens.
-* The ObjectFactory provides easy access to all screens, initializing each with the current Appium driver.
-* All element locators and screen actions defined in their respective page classes.

 ## Reporting